 Alcatraz was the supermax federal prison.
 It is famously known for its forbidding structure and its nickname of ‘The Rock’.
 It was originally a fort and declared a military reservation in 1850 by President Millard Fillmore.
 In 1907 it became an official US military prison and in 1933, it became a part of the Bureau of Prisons.

 Over the years Alcatraz housed approximately 1,545 of America’s most ruthless criminals.
-The Alcatraz Island is located in the heart of San Francisco Bay.
+The Alcatraz Island is located in the heart of San Francisco Bay in the United States.
 For thousands of years, it was a lonely island.

 Quick Facts: –